 In February 2021 the IASB issued amendments to IAS 1 to require entities to disclose their material accounting policy information rather than their significant accounting policies.
 To support this amendment the IASB also amended IFRS Practice Statement 2 "Making Materiality Judgements".
-The amendments are effective January 1, 2023 with earlier adoption permitted.
+The amendments are effective for annual periods beginning on or after January 1, 2023 with earlier adoption permitted.

 In May 2021, the IASB issued amendments to IAS 12 "Income Taxes" to require companies to recognize deferred tax on particular transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences.
-The amendments are effective January 1, 2023 with early adoption permitted.
+The amendments are effective for annual periods beginning on or after January 1, 2023 with early adoption permitted.
 The amendments are required to be adopted retrospectively.